How To Make Norwegian Lefse From Scratch

 Where Did Norwegian Lefse Originate?

 Norway.
-I always enjoy learning more about other cultures, which is why I have enjoyed making Lefse.
+I always enjoy learning more about other cultures and making Lefse.
 It’s important to note that there are several versions of Lefse.
 Depending on the region, you may find yourself creating different variations.

 What Are the Best Potatoes To Use?

-Russets, hands down.
+Russet potatoes, hands down.
 I’m lucky to live in Utah because I can buy those nice firm russets from Idaho.
-They boil up really nice and stay firm.
+They boil up nice and stay firm.
 DO NOT OVERCOOK the potatoes.

-Boil the potatoes until they are fork-tender.
-If the potatoes fall apart you need to boil another batch or the dough will have problems.
+Boil the potatoes until fork-tender.
+If they fall apart, boil another batch, or the dough will have problems.

 Why Is My Dough Sticky?

-More than likely it’s from the potatoes being overcooked.
-I know you may be tempted to use them anyway.
-Please don’t, the Lefse dough will be a sticky mess.
+It’s more than likely from the potatoes being overcooked.
+I know you may be tempted to use them anyway, but please don’t; the Lefse dough will be a sticky mess.

-Just add butter and serve them for dinner.
-Boil another batch of potatoes, you’ll be glad you did, I promise.
+Add butter and serve them for dinner.
+Boil another batch of potatoes to be used to make the Lefse.
+You’ll be glad you did, I promise.

 What Is Lefse?

-It’s actually a traditional soft Norwegian flatbread.
+It’s a traditional soft Norwegian flatbread.
 Does it look like bread?
 No, it doesn’t.
-In my family, it’s made with leftover mashed potatoes, shortening, sugar, salt, and flour.
+My family makes it with leftover mashed potatoes, shortening, sugar, salt, and flour.

-It’s so easy to make and makes a great treat or sandwich.
-Just fill them with your favorite filling.
+It’s so easy to make, and it makes a great treat or sandwich.
+Fill them with your favorite filling.
 We serve ours at room temperature.

 How To Make Lefse From Scratch

-Place the mashed potatoes in a large mixing bowl.
+After they’re cooked, place the mashed hot potatoes in a large mixing bowl.
 Make sure your potatoes don’t have brown spots.

-Mix in the shortening, salt, sugar, and cups of flour with the potatoes in a large bowl, until thoroughly mixed.
+In the large bowl, mix the potatoes with the shortening, salt, sugar, and cups of flour until thoroughly mixed.

-Knead until you have a good dough like below.
-Based on the feel, you will know when your dough is good enough.
+Knead until you have a good dough like the one below.
+You will know when your dough is good enough based on the feel.

-Cut the dough with a dough scraper into walnut or small golf ball size pieces.
-Roll into balls and then roll flat about 1/8-inch thick with a rolling pin.
+Cut the dough with a dough scraper into walnut or small golf ball-size pieces.
+Roll into balls and then roll those balls flat to about 1/8-inch thick with a rolling pin on a pastry board, cutting board, or floured countertop.

-Heat a griddle type frying pan to about 400 degrees and cook each side until they bubble and are light brown.
-Do not scorch, watch constantly.
+Heat a griddle-type frying pan to (400°F) = (204°C) degrees and cook each side until they bubble and are light brown.
+Do not scorch; watch constantly.
+They make a Lefse griddle or skillet, but a frying pan works fine.

 Step Six

-After cooking each one, place each one between a damp hand towel, so they don’t dry out.
+After cooking each one, place it between a damp hand towel or pastry cloth so it doesn’t dry out.

 Step Seven